RubberDuckCrew/gitdone-action-test/README.md

 ## 🛠️ Development

+At the moment Gitdone is provided for Android Devices only.
+We encourage anyone who wants to contribute to the project and to implement an iOS version!

 > ⚠️ Check out the Wiki for more details on the architecture and design decisions.

 ### Requirements